nicschumann/pseudorandom-calt-compiler/README.md

 This script was designed to output a feature that could be copied and pasted into Glyphs.app's feature editor (specifically for the calt feature).
 You can also use it from the command line, but you need to specify a complete list of the glyphs in your typeface for the script to work properly.

 The source code has plenty of comments and a description of which things you can change, so take a look at `compiler.py` for more detail.

+This is free software.
+Use or remix this code in your own projects however you like.